Cardinality, Addition & Subtraction Using Early Counting Strategies

 • Counters and Covers

-• This Jamboard can be used to present both covered and uncovered addition & subtraction tasks.
-Posted 8/21/20.
-Updates include dinosaur and bear "counters" to add variety.
+• These slides can be used to present both covered and uncovered addition tasks.
+Circle, bear, and dinosaur counters are provided.

 • Video Tutorial